diehlpk/diehlpk.github.io/cv/index.md

 #### Research interests
 * Computational engineering
-  - Peridynamics theory for composite materials
+  - Peridynamics theory for composite materials,
-  - Benchmark of simulations against experimental data.
+  - Benchmark of simulations against experimental data,
-  - Assembly of experimental data for comparison with simulations
+  - Assembly of experimental data for comparison with simulations,
-  - Application of machine learning to experiments and simulations
+  - Application of machine learning to experiments and simulations.
 * High Performance Computing
-  - Large simulations on hybrid cluster architectures
   - The C++ Standard Library for Parallelism and Concurrency ([HPX](http://stellar-group.org/libraries/hpx/))
+* Open Science
+  - Open Source Software for scientific applicaitons
+  - Open data for sharing raw experimental results
 ---

 ##### Education